Lokesh-spec/Big-Data-With-Azure-And-AWS-Cloud-Mastery-Program/Big-Data-With-Azure-And-AWS-Cloud-Mastery-Program/03-Spark/Apache_spark_basic_notes.md

 - **Narrow Transformations:** Operations like `map`, `filter`, where data movement happens within partitions.
 - **Wide Transformations:** Operations like `groupByKey`, `reduceByKey` that cause data shuffling across partitions.

-## Code Snippets
-If you need the code extracted separately, let me know, and I’ll provide it as a Python script.